 - Run SPDisposeCheck regularly to check for memory leaks

 Checking for memory leaks in full-trust SharePoint code is very important to avoid unexpected behavior of the solution or crashes of IIS.
-Unfortunately the guidance to use SPDisposeCheck is extremely misleading!
+Unfortunately, the guidance to use SPDisposeCheck is extremely misleading!
 SPDisposeCheck had its last release for SharePoint 2010 in 2010.
-At this time SharePoint was still running on the .NET Framework 2.0 and hence SPDisposeCheck was build on the same framework.
-But with SharePoint 2013 the framework version got update and suddenly SPDisposeCheck cannot analyze the assemblies anymore!
-Even worse, it is not warning the user, but rather give you a false sense of security by not reporting any issue at all!
+At this time SharePoint was still running on the .NET Framework 2.0 and hence SPDisposeCheck was built on the same framework.
+But with SharePoint 2013 the framework version got updated and suddenly SPDisposeCheck cannot analyze the assemblies anymore!
+Even worse, it is not warning the user, but rather gives you a false sense of security by not reporting any issue at all!
 That is why Microsoft finally removed the download of SPDisposeCheck, but there are of course many places on the web to get it anyway.

 Don’t forget custom code in your governance strategy